solliancenet/tech-immersion-data-ai/ai-exp2/README.md

 In this task you will do some knowledge mining using Power BI and data written to the knowledge store.

 1. On your JumpBox VM, open Power BI Desktop from the Windows Start menu.
+If you see Power BI Desktop splash screen skip to Step 4 below.

 2. On the **Welcome to Power BI Desktop** dialog, select the **Already have a Power BI account?
 Sign in** link in the bottom.